Knowing how to negotiate can make this conversation much less awkward.

 Here is your primer to negotiating a compensation package for your next job.

-That may or may not be possible in your case, but my advice is to negotiate directly to your future boss if you can.
-Quantifying the value you will add as an employee is much easier if you are dealing with concrete examples – and no one has a better understanding of desired improvements and impact than your future manager.
+That may or may not be possible in your case, but my advice is to negotiate directly with your future boss if you can.
+Quantifying the value you will add as an employee is much easier if you are dealing with concrete examples, and no one has a better understanding of desired improvements and impact than your future manager.